Patrick D. Robbins serves as a Global Litigation Practice Group Leader.

 Mr. Robbins first joined Shearman & Sterling in 1988 as a summer associate, and again as an associate in 1990 after a clerkship in the U.S. District Court for the District of Columbia.

-Mr. Robbins is a member of the firm’s Global Pro Bono Committee.
+Mr. Robbins is a member of the firm’s Global Pro Bono Committee, as well as the firm's Policy Committee.
 He has served on the trial advocacy faculty for the Office of the Prosecutor at the International Criminal Court in the Hague for several years.

 J.D., summa cum laude (ranked first in class)

 B.A. in Political Science (with honors)